tim3fli3s/THM_cy/fowsniff-CTF/README.md

    find / -group users -type f 2>/dev/null
    ```
    This identified `cube.sh` as a file the user could run

+Searches the whole filesystem for files owned by the users group, since that's the group our shell landed in — a common way to spot files we have unexpected permission to run.
+2>/dev/null hides permission-denied errors so the output stays readable.

 <img src="images/10%20-%20Groups%20%26%20files%20run%20by%20user.png" alt="Group and file enumeration" width="650">